Cgameworld/DateChanger/README.md

 # DateChanger
 Changes the displayed in-game date in Cities: Skylines

-Adds text field in the city info panel to change the date to anything between 1/1/0001 and 31/12/9999
+Adds a text field in the city info panel allowing any custom date to be entered between 1/1/0001 and 31/12/9999

 ![Mod use](datechangermod-preview.gif)